 When you receive care at a Participating Provider facility, some Covered Services may be provided by a Non-Participating Provider.
-Your Cost Share will be the same as the amount due to a Participating Provider under similar circumstances.
+Your Cost Share will be the same as the amount due to a Participating Provider under similar circumstances, and you will not be responsible for additional charges above the Allowed Charges, unless the Non-Participating Provider provides you written notice of what they may charge and you consent to those terms.